-This is Part Two in the two-part blog post on managing users profile photos with Microsoft FIM/MIM.
+This is Part Two in the two-part blog post on managing users profile photos with MIM (Microsoft Identity Manager).
 Part one here detailed managing users Azure AD/Active Directory profile photo.
 This post delves deeper into photos, specifically around Office 365 and the reason why you may want to manage these via FIM/MIM.

 User profile photos should be simple to manage.
 But in a rapidly moving hybrid cloud world it can be a lot more complex than it needs to be.
 The best summary I’ve found of this evolving moving target is from Paul Ryan here.

 Using Paul’s sound advice we too are advising our customers to let users manage their profile photo (within corporate guidelines) via Exchange Online.
 However as described in this article photos managed in OnPremise Active Directory are synchronized to Azure AD and on to other Office365 services only once.
 And of course we want them to be consistent across AD DS, Azure AD, Exchange Online and all other Office365 Services.

 This post details synchronizing user profile photos with MIM from Exchange Online to MIM for further synchronization to other systems.
 The approach uses a combination of Azure GraphAPI and Exchange Remote PowerShell to manage Exchange Online User Profile Photos.

 - Users historically had a photo in Active Directory.
 DirSync/ADSync/AzureADConnect then synchronized that to Azure AD (and once only into Office 365).

 - Users update their photo in Office365 (via Exchange Online and Outlook Web Access)

 - the photo is synchronized across Office365 Services

 - An extension of the Current State is the requirement to be able to take the image uploaded by users in Exchange Online, and synchronize it back to the OnPremise AD, and any other relevant services that leverage a profile photo